Category Archives: Northern Gold Country

 Pasquale Road

-On the gate is the following remarkable statement: “Permission is granted for pedestrian or bicycle use for recreational purposes.”
-Thank you very much.
-Despite that spirit of accommodation, getting through or over the gate (you can’t go around) is difficult.
 Once over or through, ride across the dam on the rideable dirt dam top, enjoying the view of the lake.
 On the other side, several dirt roads set forth.
 Take the one uphill and directly in front of you (it’s rideable), and in 1/10 mile you’re at dam #2, the spillway dam.
 This one has fencing on the sides and a paved surface.
-On the other side, take the only dirt road, to the L. and along the shoreline.
-Eventually this road dead-ends at paved Pasquale Rd., but first you have to climb, at a pitch steeper than my tires could manage.
-I walked it.
-It isn’t painful—the woods are exquisitely beautiful in there, and the silence is delicious.
-At the end of the dirt road, climb over another stout gate with another “Permission to pass…” sign.
+On the other side, clamber over Gate #2 and take the dirt road, to the L. and along the shoreline.
+Eventually this road dead-ends at paved Pasquale Rd., but first you have to climb, at a pitch, for about 1/4 mile.
+On a gravel bike, it’s a sweet little burst of effort.
+On a road bike, it’s probably a walk.
+Either way, It isn’t painful—the woods are exquisitely beautiful in there, and the silence is delicious.
+At the end of the dirt road, climb over Gate #3 with another “Permission to pass…” sign and go R on Pasquale Rd.

-Back on Pasquale, we’re on the route of the Red Dog/Pasquale ride.
+We’re on the route of the Red Dog/Pasquale ride.
 Follow Pasquale to Red Dog, Red Dog (which turns into Boulder) to Nevada, and Nevada back to your car.
 Pasquale’s praises are sung in the other ride description.
 It’s one of my favorite bike rides anywhere, a uniquely charming contour through uniquely gorgeous woods.
 Red Dog, more developed, bigger, faster, is splendid in its own way, a 30mph+ ripper that’s the most exhilarating descending on the route.

 If you’ve already ridden the Red Dog/Pasquale ride and don’t want to repeat yourself (which I frankly cannot imagine), when you get back to Gate #1 don’t turn into the campground, continue west on Scotts Flat Rd., ride either down Scotts Valley Rd. (short and steep) or up Scotts Flat Rd. and down Willow Valley (longer, mellower, with climbing), and back on Willow Valley Rd. to your car.